felix-krause/calendar/README.md

 ## Issues
 - There is an unexpected result when calculating "today" with different dates and timezones, especially around midnight, which could be solved maybe with `isSameDate` from [data-fns](https://date-fns.org).
+- There is an [known iOS Safari related bug](https://bugs.webkit.org/show_bug.cgi?id=238318) where the keyboard disappears and won't come back till you restart iPhone.

 ## Github Pages
 - 'npm run build` will build the project to `gh-pages` folder